 Depression is different from normal sadness.

 Depression is not simply feeling sad.
 Depression is a disorder with specific symptoms that can be diagnosed and treated.
-About one-fourth of cancer patients become depressed.
+For every 10 patients diagnosed with cancer, about 2 patients become depressed.
 The numbers of men and women affected are about the same.

 A person diagnosed with cancer faces many stressful issues.
 These may include:

 - Changes in day to day living.